 Engage with Key Opinion Leaders.
 We have formed consulting relationships with cardiothoracic surgeons who work with us to evaluate and develop our products.
-Additionally, we have formed an advisory board made up of key opinion leaders (KOLs) in cardiac surgery to oversee our surgical training programs.
-We are also building relationships with physicians in other specialties, including electrophysiology and interventional cardiology, who are involved in the treatment of patients with Afib and thus will provide insight regarding treatment trends, input on future product direction and education for other specialties involved in treating the disease.
+Additionally, we have formed advisory boards made up of key opinion leaders (KOLs) in cardiac surgery and other specialties to oversee our surgical training and clinical programs.
+We are also building relationships with physicians in other specialties, including electrophysiology, interventional cardiology and general thoracic surgery who are involved in the treatment of patients with Afib and thus will provide insight regarding treatment trends, input on future product direction and education for other specialties involved in treating the disease.